 | Assembly | 3.7 | Still an assemble-and-place job, manageable in small rooms |

-| Cooling | 3.6 | Fine for most; warmer when you fully curl in |
+| Cooling | 3.6 | Fine for most use; warmer when fully curled in |

-| Comfort | 4.2 | Plush without feeling as “swallowing” as larger builds |
+| Comfort | 4.2 | Plush without feeling as consuming as the larger build |

 | Durability | 3.8 | Held up well in rotation; still a soft, lounge-first build |

-| Layout Practicality | 4.1 | Ottoman flexibility matters more in tight spaces |
+| Layout Practicality | 4.1 | Ottoman flexibility matters in tight spaces |

-| Cleaning | 3.8 | Removable seat cover helps day-to-day maintenance |
+| Cleaning | 3.8 | Removable seat cover helps day-to-day upkeep |

 | Value | 4.3 | Strong small-space comfort per dollar |

-| Overall | 3.9 | Best “starter sectional” feel in the lineup |
+| Overall | 3.9 | Best starter sectional feel in the lineup |

 Oversized Cloud Boneless Couch with Chaise (146")